ageldama/thompson-py-poc/README.md

 ## ..to people who wants use this language,
 1. Design and Write mapped-functions to express business-centric rules.
-2. Design and Implement a GUI editing for "rule-writers".
+2. Design and Implement a GUI editor for "rule-writers".